stack.yaml versus package.yaml versus a Cabal file¶

 - And a bunch more Stack configuration

-and cabal file.
+in the Cabal file.
 To explain, let's take a quick detour to talk about snapshots

 and how Stack resolves dependencies.